In Additon to its normal function, this device has a strange app or mode titled "Reconstruction"

 The treated Battle Scar heals as you finish activating this Effect.

 Exert your Mind and spend a minute.
 Select a Living target within arm's reach.
-Make a Trauma roll when you activate this Effect.
+This Effect cannot be used unless must be in alternate form.
+You must actively and obviously use Phylactery to activate this Effect.
 Select a Battle Scar on your target to treat.

-Exert your Mind and spend an hour.
+Exert your Mind (unless you win a coin flip) and spend a minute.
 Select a Battle Scar on yourself to treat.

 The treated Battle Scar heals as you finish activating this Effect.

-Exert your Mind and spend a minute.
+Exert your Mind and spend an hour.
 Select a Living target within arm's reach.
-This Effect cannot be used unless The target possesses some form of Bluetooth enabled device to program as a nanite controller.
+You must actively and obviously use a holy symbol (ex: bible, cross, etc.) to activate this Effect.
 Select a Battle Scar on your target to treat.

 The doctor is a master at surgical transplantation.
 As long as they have a donor part, they can replace any permanent, lingering battle scars on their patient.
 Of course, the transplanted part doesn't always match, and the patient must be careful to follow the doctor's aftercare orders, or the replacement will be rejected.